All EUs must have a mid-certification review (MCR).

 EXAMPLE: Ms. Jones' Food Stamp certification is July 2012 – June 2013.
 The MCR month is December 2012.
 The FA546 is generated on November 5, 2012.
 The FA546 is due back from the EU before November 30, 2012.
 On November 15, 2012, the EU reports a new member and the add-a-person application is authorized on November 16, 2012.
 This completes the MCR.

 A Food Stamp recertification completes all of the factors required for an MCR.

 EXAMPLE: Ms. Jones' Food Stamp certification is June 2012 – May 2014.
 In October 2013 earned income is added to a current member.
-The certification does not change, but an MCR is due six months later, April 2014, which is just one month before the certification ends.
+The certification does not change, but an MCR is due six months later due to the addition of earned income, April 2014, which is just one month before the certification ends.
 (Changing the MCR is discussed in the next section.)
 The FA546 MCR Report is generated March 5, 2014.
 The EU comes to the office to discuss the MCR.
-Since it is less than 60 days from the end of the certification, the eligibility specialist has the EU complete an application for Food Stamp benefits, completes the interview for the recertification, and authorizes the action.
+Since it is less than 60 days from the end of the certification, the Eligibility Specialist (ES) has the EU complete an application for Food Stamp benefits, completes the interview for the recertification, and authorizes the action.
 Completing the recertification also completes the MCR.

 When the EU is closed for failure to return the FA546, cancel close the EU if the form is received before the end of the MCR month.
 Benefits are not prorated.